 Know your numbers!
 Financial clarity is the foundation of running a successful wholesale business.
 Wholesale is not only a brilliant revenue stream but it’s also a great way to get your brand out there and build awareness to drive potential customers to your own website and social channels.

 Thank you so much Leona for taking part.
-If you feel like you need help and inspiration in your business life, have a look at the Make it happen group when membership opens up next.
+If you feel like you need help and inspiration in your business life, have a look at the Joyful Selling Program.
 Follow Leona over on Instagram, you can find her on @indie_roller